 Card 9: Hopes and/or fears.
 This is perhaps one of the most difficult positions to interpret.
 Keep in mind that hopes and fears are closely intertwined, therefore that which we hope for may also be that which we fear, and so may fail to happen.
 Sometimes it is useful to draw a second card for clarification after the reading has been laid and to read the two together.

 Card 10: Outcome.
 This card is representative of where the situation is headed and if/how the issue will be resolved.
 It assumes the outcome based on the querent continuing their current course of action.
 Of course, if the outcome card is not a desirable outcome, it is within the free will of the querent to make the necessary changes to their situation.

 *Note: There are many different versions of the Celtic Cross, including differences in the order of the cards.
-Choose what works best for you.
+The version above is the version that I work with and have the best results with.
+Nonetheless, experiment and choose what works best for you.